jdyeakel/jdyeakel.github.io/teaching/dinos/hmwk5_nathistnote1.md

 - Recent studies suggest the plates had blood vessels, supporting the thermoregulation theory.
 - The spiked tail (thagomizer) was likely a defensive tool against predators.

-**Reflection:** (Optional) I chose Stegosaurus because its iconic plates and spikes embody the fascinating variety of evolutionary adaptations dinosaurs developed.
-Learning about it highlights the complex interplay between form, function, and environment in dinosaur evolution.

-Note - your natural history note can use other details, but should be limited to one page.
+***Note - your natural history note should include other details and/or diagrams/images/etc, but should be limited to one page.***